Homes have improved in the last decade, and expectations are now greater than ever.

 - The top 10 words you should use with prospective homebuyers

-- To recognize the changes most important to buyers
+- To recognize the changes and trends impacting today’s marketplace

-- To use the technologies of your new homes to overcome the down market
+- To use the technologies of your new homes to increase sales in a down market

 - The language and tools to set your homes above all others in the consumer mind